-The special reserves were created by approval of the High Court to cancel the Company's share premium accounts in respect of the shares issued.
-The special reserves may be used to fund buy-backs of shares and pay dividends as and when it is considered by the Board to be in the interests of the shareholders.
+The special reserves were created by approval of the High Court to cancel the Company's share premium accounts.
+The special reserve may be used to fund buy-backs of shares and pay dividends as and when it is considered by the Board to be in the interests of the shareholders.